IAHispano/Applio-Docs/installation/install.md

 To quickly and effortlessly install Applio along with all the necessary models and configurations on Windows.
 If you are a linux user select "NVIDIA, AMD or Intel" and download the linux script

-+++ NVIDIA
++++ EXE Installer

-If you are using an Nvidia GPU, please use this installer, which has a simplified GUI: [Applio Installer](https://github.com/IAHispano/Applio-Installer/releases)
+Please use this installer, which has a simplified GUI: [Applio Installer](https://github.com/IAHispano/Applio-Installer/releases)

-+++ NVIDIA, AMD or Intel
++++ BAT Installer

-If you are using an AMD/Intel GPU or the GUI installer is not working properly, use the .bat installer: [install_Applio.bat](https://github.com/IAHispano/Applio-RVC-Fork/releases/)
+If the GUI installer is not working properly, use the .bat installer: [install_Applio.bat](https://github.com/IAHispano/Applio-RVC-Fork/releases/)

 +++